-Emeritus Status for Retiring Members
+Emeritus Status for Retiring Credential Designees

-Individuals, 62 years and older, who are retired and issuing six or fewer valuations, calculation or financial forensic reports per year, can continue to display their credential in business communications, including, but not limited to: letterhead, headers/footers of the report, business cards, and/or his or her curriculum vitae, and valuation reports, as long as they include “Emeritus” after their designation, for example, CVA (Emeritus), MAFF (Emeritus), ABAR (Emeritus), CBA (Emeritus), or MCBA (Emeritus).Those who elect Emeritus status may maintain NACVA membership as a Professional or Associate member.
-All Emeritus credential holders are required to comply with one component of recertification—taking either NACVA’s Current Update in Valuations (CUV) course once every three years (via live, webinar, or self-study) or, alternatively, taking 36 hours of applicable CPE every three years.
-CPA-CVAs no longer have to maintain their CPA license.
+Individuals, 62 years and older, who are retired and issuing six or fewer valuations, calculation or financial forensic reports per year, can continue to display their credential in business communications, including, but not limited to: letterhead, headers/footers of the report, business cards, and/or his or her curriculum vitae, and valuation reports, as long as they include “Emeritus” after their designation, for example, CVA (Emeritus), MAFF (Emeritus), ABAR (Emeritus), CBA (Emeritus), or MCBA (Emeritus).Those who elect Emeritus status may maintain NACVA membership as a Professional or Affiliate member.
+Non-member CVAs cannot elect Emeritus status; this status is only available to members.
+All Emeritus credential designees are required to comply with one component of recertification for which there are associated fees—taking either NACVA’s Current Update in Valuations (CUV) course once every three years (via in-person, virtual, or self-study) or, alternatively, taking 36 hours of applicable CPE every three years.

 Emeritus designees are eligible to receive a 40% discount off the non-member full conference registration fee to attend any Business Valuation and Financial Litigation Super Conference.
 Discount includes any existing early registration discounts, if available.
 Discount does not apply to courses which require additional fees or spouse/guest activities.
 Contact Member/Client Services to register using this discount.